 Dietetic interns are afforded opportunities to apply their nutrition knowledge while guiding diverse client populations on their nutrition journey.
 Interns are placed in community, clinical and food service nutrition practice settings.
 This experience is unmatched in its exposure to nutrition problems while allowing for specialized professional training working with interprofessional healthcare teams.
 UNCG also offers the opportunity to connect with a vast alumni network of nutrition professionals.

 Our graduates are Registered Dietitian Nutritionists who work in:

 Apply to Program

-- Applicants will be evaluated based upon their academic performance, dietetics-related work/volunteer experiences, letters of reference, and statement of professional goals.
+Applicants are evaluated based on academic performance, dietetics-related work/volunteer experience, letters of reference, and statement of professional goals.

 If you completed the B.S. in Nutrition with Human Nutrition and Dietetics Concentration (or the UNCG Didactic Program in Dietetics) in the past, you may still be eligible for the PRE-SELECT process.
 Please contact the program director.